turingschool/front-end-curriculum/projects/module-3/niche-audience.md

   - Team members mostly do not do code reviews on PRs
   - Evolution of the project (decisions made, etc) is not clearly documented through git commits and PRs
   - When the project is run locally, the terminal shows no errors and more than 5 warnings
-  - PropTypes or type-checking of props is incomplete
 * **1:**
   - README does not document your learning goals, the evolution of the project, and is poorly formatted (hindering readability)
   - README does not include links to team member's GitHub profiles
   - Git commits are not atomic and document changesets that are too large
   - PRs do not have thorough descriptions, and no code reviews are conducted, merging bugs into the main branch
   - When the project is run locally, the terminal shows errors and more than 5 warnings
-  - PropTypes or type-checking of props is not implemented

 ### Testing